koflera/End2End-DLMRI/README.md

 by alternating minimization.
 The weights of the network - i.e. the atoms of the dictionary and the regularization parameters- can be trained in a supervised and physics-informed way.

+## Code

+A hopefully somewhat decent and clean version of the code will be released soon ;) Please forgive the time delay.

 ## Citing this work
 For citing this work, please use